ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step2/text.md

 1. **Policy Enforcement**: We confirmed that unauthorized pods cannot access protected services
 2. **Identity Verification**: Services establish secure connections using unique identities
 3. **Communication Security**: All traffic between services is encrypted via mTLS
-4. **Fine-grained Control**: We implemented and tested path-based access controls
-5. **Observability**: Metrics capture security-relevant events for auditing
+4. **Observability**: Metrics capture security-relevant events for auditing

 To complete a comprehensive FedRAMP implementation, you would need to integrate Linkerd with:
 - External logging and SIEM systems